 Late submissions will be excluded from the challenge.

-Proposals must be submitted in PDF and PPT formats.
+Proposals must be submitted in PDF format and PPT format for finalist presentations.

 No revision of any kind will be entertained after the submission deadline, therefore teams are strongly advised to submit their final version after thorough internal checks.